woosting/linux/inbox/offsite-backups.md

 `--force` specifying that the files should actually be deleted (otherwise the 'files to be deleted' would only be printed on screen and not deleted).

+# Cron automation

+1. Create a credential file containing the environment variables
+2. Create a Makefile for both backups and cleanups
+3. Add the command to execute to the crontab

 # REFERENCES